AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 1. Scroll to or search for the component you want to add, then drag it to a panel or visualization within your project.

-   For example, you can drag a filter to the filter drop zone in a panel header.
+1. (Optional) Drag a component to the filter drop zone in a panel header.

+   Filters apply to all content within the panel.

+   For information about how you can use the filter drop zone on a panel to filter your panel, see [Drop zone](/help/analysis-workspace/c-panels/panels.md#drop-zone) in [Panels overview](/help/analysis-workspace/c-panels/panels.md).

    ![drop a filter in the drop zone](assets/filter-dropzone.png)